River Cruise

 Kuching is described as "without a doubt the most pleasant and interesting city in Borneo and one of the most attractive cities in South East Asia" by the Lonely Planet.
 This I can attest to.
 The river cruise is one of the many day attractions available.

 The South Bank is now a destination on its own with a Chinese pagoda, towering palm trees, playgrounds for children, green spaces and ornate light posts along the harbour.
 The walk along the harbour has been paved and landscaped to provide a lively promenade at the water edge right in the center of the city.
+We stroll over to the pier from our hotel where we will be staying overnight.

 The river boat sets off in the early evening from the south bank of the Sungai Sarawak River.
 We have the whole lower deck to ourselves where we are provided with a sumptuous buffet dinner of crab, prawn, fish and chicken accompanied by spicy fiddleheads, okra and bitter gourd.
 There seems to be plenty of variety to satisfy the children as well as the gourmets in our group.
 The dinner is followed by huge platters of fresh pineapple, musk melon, winter melon, mangoapples and rambutan.